unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 ![Output of plotting sample](../fig/03_regression_test_5_dropout_batchnorm.png)

-Well... certainly not perfect.
+Well, the above is certainly not perfect.
 But how good or bad is this?
 Maybe not good enough to plan your picnic for tomorrow.
 But let's better compare it to the naive baseline we created in the beginning.
 What would you say, did we improve on that?